|

 Steps Taken by Government to Reduce Rural Poverty

 The government of India has been trying its best to remove poverty.
-Some
+Some of the measures which the government has taken to remove rural poverty are:

-- Small farmers development Programme.
+- Small farmer’s development Programme.

 - Drought area development Programme.